| | | | |

 • Place the well-beaten eggs in another shallow bowl and season with sea salt, freshly cracked pepper, and garlic powder, to taste; mix well.

-• Prepare the chicken by cutting the thin portion of the bottom few inches of the chicken breast off.
+• Prepare the chicken by slicing off about 2-3 inches of the thin bottom portion of the chicken breast.

 • Cut each remaining portion of the chicken breast in half lengthwise.

-• Place some saran wrap over the top of the chicken on the cutting board, and pound with a mallet until they are about a ¼-½ inch thick.
+• Place some plastic wrap over the top of the chicken on the cutting board, and pound with a mallet until they are about ¼-½ inch thick.

 • Heat two tablespoons of olive oil in a large skillet over medium-high heat.